 That’s exactly what legendary composer Hans Zimmer does with this theme.
 As it’s applied throughout the film, it becomes synonymous with the epic heroism of Superman.
 This next video shows a variety of superhero leitmotif examples from the best Marvel movies:

-As you can see, leitmotifs are an incredibly useful tool for establishing, then recalling tone/theme in a story.
+As you can see, we can define leitmotif as an incredibly useful tool for establishing, then recalling tone/theme in a story.

 Leitmotif in Film Music

-In the 100+ years of cinema, there have been more than a handful of great leitmotifs.
+In the 100+ years of cinema, there have been more than a handful of great leitmotif examples.
 In fact, there have been more than we could ever count.
 This next video looks at some of the best examples and shows us the musical notes behind them:

-What is a leitmotif?
-At its core, a leitmotif is a tool available to artists that allows them to build continuity in their story.
 It’s clear that leitmotifs aren’t going out of style anytime soon.
-The most famous composers in cinema history, such as Enrico Morricone, John Williams, Hans Zimmer, Bernard Hermann, and more, have all used leitmotifs for expert effect.
+The most famous composers in cinema history, such as Ennio Morricone, John Williams, Hans Zimmer, Bernard Herrmann, and more, have all used leitmotifs for expert effect.

 The music of John Williams